Union Rowing Club Junior Learn-to-Row Program 2026

-Your child has expressed an interest in a new sporting opportunity.
 Union Rowing club offers school aged novices to row in a crew together.
 Rowers come from a variety of schools and are open for any secondary aged student.
-This starts with a 6 week Learn to Row programme with the aim then to compete in regattas together over the season.
+This starts with a 4 week Learn to Row programme with the intention that rowers continue to compete in regattas together over the season.

 This is open to all Yr 9-13 students, boys and girls, who would be interested in rowing or being a coxswain and can be from any school.
 The focus is on learning new skills, getting fit and having lots of fun at regattas!